gnugat/knowledge/tips/symfony2-requirements-on-debian-like.md

 ### PHP

-    sudo apt-get install php5 php5-curl php5-intl php5-apc
+    sudo apt-get install php5 php5-curl php5-intl php-apc

-The List of Supported Timezones`intl` extension is required by the `Symfony/ICU` component.
+The following extenstions are required:

+* `intl` for the `Symfony/ICU` component;
+* `apc` to improve performances.

 The following options should be set: